ig-ealbert/javascript-basics/README.md

 **Under Construction** :construction:

 1. **Variables** - Learn the different types of data and how to work with them.
+2. **Control Flow** - Learn how to choose a path based on a condition.

 ## Recommended Reference Material